GeoffChurch/anti_unify/README.md

 ## Testing

-Executing the following goal from the top-level `subsumes` directory should run all the tests:
+Executing the following goal from the top-level `anti_unify` directory should run all the tests:
 ```prolog
 ?- expand_file_name("test/*.plt", Tests), maplist(consult, Tests), run_tests.
 ```